consensusnetworks/casimir/contracts/ethereum/README.md

     I3 --> H
     I4 --> H
 ```

 ### Contracts

-The internal Casimir contracts are located in the [src](./src) directory.
-They are configured with a Hardhat development environment in the [hardhat.config.ts](./hardhat.config.ts) file.
-Casimir also relies on external contracts from Chainlink, Uniswap, and SSV.
+A Hardhat environment for development and deployment is configured in the [hardhat.config.ts](./hardhat.config.ts) file.
+The following contract scripts are run from the monorepo root directory:

+- `npm run dev:ethereum` - Run a local Ethereum network and deploy contracts
+- `npm run test:ethereum` - Run tests for the Ethereum contracts
+- `npm run clean --workspace @casimir/ethereum` - Clean the Ethereum build directory
+- `npm run build --workspace @casimir/ethereum` - Compile the Ethereum contracts

 **Internal Contracts:**

+Core internal contracts and interfaces are located in the [src](./src) directory.

 | Contract | Description | Docs |
 | --- | --- | --- |